 Exploring the Puget Sound by Boat

-For those of you that don’t know much about the Puget Sound, it’s an inlet of the Pacific Ocean, and part of the Salish Sea, located along the northwestern coast of Washington State.
+For those of you who don’t know much about Puget Sound, it’s an inlet of the Pacific Ocean, and part of the Salish Sea, located along the northwestern coast of Washington State.

 When researching the best boating destinations in the country, Puget Sound is always a top contender.